 Sexual Violence - Sexual coercion and sexual assault happens within relationships when one partner uses sex as a means of exerting power and control over the other.
 Consent between partners is not implied.

-Emotional Violence - Controlling your partner's interactions with family or friends, stalking their social media accounts, threatening to take the children, threatening to commit suicide, harming pets, destroying property, gesturing to hit, displaying weapons in a threatening manner, sharing intimate photos, and denying abusive behavior are all signs of emotional abuse.
+Emotional Violence - Controlling your partner's interactions with family or friends, stalking their social media accounts, threatening to take the children, threatening to commit suicide, harming pets, destroying property, displaying weapons in a threatening manner, sharing intimate photos, and denying abusive behavior are all signs of emotional abuse.